 - 1 loaf stale bread, like a large French baguette , sliced (about 14 slices)

 - powdered sugar

-- maple syrup for serving (optional)
+- maple syrup for serving, (optional)

-- Sprinkle with powdered sugar.
+- Remove from oven and sprinkle with powdered sugar.

 - You can also garnish with strawberries, nuts, and serve with a side of maple syrup.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.

 This recipe post was first published on April 3, 2011.
 Updated content and photos on May 1, 2019.